What is Plum Village?

 In the index

 Thich Nhat Hanh on emptiness, signlessness and aimlessness is the founder's most condensed treatment of the three Mahāyāna Dharma seals, recorded at Plum Village in his characteristic short-sentence style.
 True Buddhist Teachings Take Us Directly to Ultimate Truth, The Buddhist Understanding of Reality and Freedom Starts From Refreshing Your Way of Seeing Things carry the same teaching across longer formats.
 Br.
-Troi Duc Niem's reflection on peace within and the planet healed is the same lineage one generation on — a younger monk in the founder's community speaking from the same practice, a useful test of whether the transmission has held.
-The Miracle of Mindfulness — the founder's earliest English-language book, originally written as a long letter to his lay coworkers in Vietnam in 1974 — is the cleanest written introduction to the Plum Village practice form.
+Troi Duc Niem's reflection on peace within and the planet healed is the same lineage one generation on, a younger monk in the founder's community speaking from the same practice.
+The Miracle of Mindfulness, originally written as a long letter to lay coworkers in Vietnam in 1974, is the cleanest written introduction to the Plum Village practice form.
 Body and Mind Are One is the founder's full course on the same theme.
-The community's daily teaching is also visible at one remove inside the vipassanā and mindfulness lineages whose curricula it influenced — see Tara Brach and Jon Kabat-Zinn for the secular Anglophone descendants the founder's Day of Mindfulness design substantially shaped.
+The community's daily teaching is also visible at one remove in the vipassanā and mindfulness lineages whose curricula it influenced.
+See Tara Brach and Jon Kabat-Zinn for the secular Anglophone descendants the founder's Day of Mindfulness design substantially shaped.

-Plum Village is not, despite the residential setting and the ochre robes, a closed monastic order in the Asian sense — the community has been organised from the start around the integration of monastics and lay practitioners in a single training environment, with most retreatants visiting for one to four weeks rather than ordaining.
-It is not a Zen centre in the Japanese sense — there is no kōan curriculum, no sanzen interview, no formal dharma combat; the Vietnamese Thiền lineage the community transmits is a separate Chán descendant whose training apparatus is the day-to-day mindfulness work rather than the graduated case work the Rinzai school developed.
-And it is not a secular mindfulness centre — the Buddhism is foregrounded, the Five Mindfulness Trainings function as the community's ethical core, and the Plum Village chants are sung in Vietnamese at every retreat.
-The deliberate accessibility to lay people from any background is Plum Village's pedagogical signature, but the lineage being transmitted is the Vietnamese Mahāyāna form in its own register, not a programme stripped of it.
+Plum Village is not a closed monastic order in the Asian sense.
+The community has been organised from the start around the integration of monastics and lay practitioners in a single training environment.
+Most retreatants visit for one to four weeks rather than ordaining.
+It is not a Zen centre in the Japanese sense either.
+There is no kōan curriculum, no sanzen interview, no formal dharma combat.
+The Vietnamese Thiền lineage is a separate Chán descendant whose training method is day-to-day mindfulness rather than the graduated case work the Rinzai school developed.
+And it is not a secular mindfulness centre.
+The Buddhism is explicit.
+The Five Mindfulness Trainings function as the community's ethical core, and Plum Village chants are sung in Vietnamese at every retreat.
+The deliberate accessibility to lay people from any background is Plum Village's signature, but the lineage being transmitted is the Vietnamese Mahāyāna in its own register, not a stripped-down programme.